Zaliznychnyi District, Lviv

-Zaliznýčnyj District (Залізни́чний райо́н) is an urban district of the city of Lviv, named after the Lviv railway station (залізниця, zaliznytsia means railway).
+Zaliznychnyi District (Залізничний район) is an urban district of the city of Lviv, named after the Lviv railway station (залізниця, zaliznytsia means railway).
 This district covers western part of the city.
 It contains such neighborhoods as Bilohorshcha, Levandivka and Sknylivok.
 Lviv International Airport is also situated in this district.

 Name

-The district emerged on the site of the former "Krakow neighbourhood" of Lviv.
-Zaliznychnyi district is one of the two districts of Lviv, along with Shevchenkivskyi, whose names have not been changed since Soviet times.
+The district emerged on the site of the former "Kraków neighbourhood" of Lviv.
+Zaliznychnyi District is one of the two districts of Lviv, along with Shevchenkivskyi, whose names have not been changed since Soviet times.
 Its name is derived from the fact that the includes the main railway station and its vicinity.
 The workers of the Lviv railway have historically lived mostly in Levandivka, which lies within the district.

 Historical areas

 Levandivka

 The district of Levandivka is separated from the rest of Lviv by railway lines and can only be accessed over two viaducts.
 Formerly a village of its own, it was incorporated into the city in 1931.
 Its name is related either to the village's historical owners, the Lewandowski family, or the German colony of Löwendorf, which was founded here in the late 18th century.
 Another historical name of the area is Kustarivka.